Connect with others who understand.

 Can Anxiety Cause AFib?

-The relationship between anxiety and atrial fibrillation isn’t well-researched.
-Not many studies have looked at whether anxiety directly causes AFib, but some evidence does suggest that the mental health condition might have a part in the development of the heart condition.
+Recent research has explored the relationship between anxiety and atrial fibrillation.
+Some evidence suggests that mental health conditions might have a role in the development of the heart condition.

-In theory, there are some potential pathways (connections between nerve cells) through which anxiety could affect AFib.
+Researchers have theorized about potential pathways (connections between nerve cells) through which anxiety could affect AFib.
 These pathways involve both physical and hormonal factors.
-During episodes of anxiety, the fight-or-flight response can result in immune cells being sent to the heart and causing inflammation.
+During episodes of anxiety, the fight-or-flight response can lead to immune cells being directed to the heart, causing inflammation.
 Chronic (ongoing) inflammation can damage the structure and function of the heart’s cells — a known cause of AFib.

-Anxiety also could potentially cause AFib by causing the release of hormones and chemicals during the flight-or-fight response.
+Anxiety also can cause AFib through the release of hormones and chemicals during the fight-or-flight response.
 Chronic release of these hormones could trigger the abnormal heart rhythm seen in the various types of AFib.
 Although not everyone who experiences anxiety will develop AFib, anxiety and panic disorders are considered risk factors.

-Further research is needed to determine if anxiety leads to AFib.
-Understanding this potential link may help health care professionals tailor treatment for people who are at risk.
-Until then, the jury is out, urging more exploration into the relationship between anxiety and AFib.
+More research is needed to determine if anxiety can actually cause AFib.
+Understanding this relationship better may help healthcare professionals create treatment plans for people who are at risk and prevent more serious problems.
+Until then, we still need to explore the link between anxiety and AFib.

 Can AFib Be Misdiagnosed as Anxiety?